 Usually you have to be exposed to high levels of cobalt for weeks to months to have symptoms.
 However, it is possible to have some symptoms if you swallow a large amount of cobalt at one time.

 The most worrisome form of cobalt poisoning occurs when you breathe it into your lungs.
 This usually will only happen in industrial settings where large amounts of drilling, polishing, or other processes release fine particles containing cobalt into the air.
 Breathing in this cobalt dust can lead to chronic lung problems.
 If you breathe in this substance for long periods, you will likely develop breathing problems that are similar to asthma or pulmonary fibrosis, such as shortness of breath and decreased exercise tolerance.

-Cobalt poisoning that occurs from constant contact with your skin will likely cause irritation and rashes that go away slowly.
+Cobalt poisoning that occurs from prolonged constant with your skin will likely cause irritation and rashes that go away slowly.